mohnjiles/torchruntime-uv/README.md

 And plenty of AMD cards work with ROCm (even when they aren't in the official list of supported cards).
 Information about these cards (for e.g. the LLVM target to use) is pretty scattered.

-`torch-runtime` deals with this complexity for your convenience.
+`torchruntime` deals with this complexity for your convenience.

 # Contributing
 📢 I'm looking for contributions in these specific areas: